Isetta-Team/Isetta-Website-Raw/docs/faq.md

 ## Is there a single aspect of engine development that you will be focusing on?
 Our goal is to show everything required to build a game engine, so our plan is to keep all of it simple and rudimentary rather than emphasize one particular part.

+## Why "Isetta"?
+In our engine name brainstorming process, one idea we kept coming back to was the "Urkel Engine", based off Steve Urkel, the loveable loser from Family Matters.
+We thought his catchphrase "Did I do that?" matched our pratfalls that would likely happen throughout the semester.
+Unfortunately, nobody outside our team liked the name.
+We then remembered that on the show, Urkel had a tiny rickety car called an Isetta, the image of which was perfect for our engine.